February 2, 2020

 His encounter with Satan in the wilderness will show us how to handle temptation.

-How have you done, conquering temptation on your own?
+How have you done trying to conquer temptation on your own?

-We’ve had experiences that humbled us.
 Most of us have failed and failed, and we're sick and tired of failing.
-We sing about victory in Jesus, but are we truly living victoriously day by day, not as victims but victors?
+We sing about victory in Jesus, but are we truly living victoriously day by day, not as victims but as victors?

 Satan was so bold as to tempt the very Son of God.
 When you got saved, you didn’t suddenly become immune to temptation.
 If the devil had the audacity to tempt the Lord Jesus Christ, he will tempt you.
 Understand that being tempted is not a sin.
 Jesus was “tempted in all points like as we are, yet without sin” (Hebrews 4:14-15).
 If you’re tempted, there’s nothing wrong with you—there’s something right with you.
 It means you’re not in collusion with the devil but in collision with the devil.